Progressive rock: Scope and related terms

 The term "progressive rock" is related to and sometimes considered synonymous with "art rock", "classical rock" (not to be confused with classic rock), and "symphonic rock".
 Historically, "art rock" has been used to describe at least two related, but distinct, types of rock music.
-The first is progressive rock as it is generally understood, while the second usage refers to groups who rejected psychedelia and the hippie counterculture in favour of a modernist, avant-garde approach.
+The first is progressive rock as it is generally understood, while the second usage refers to experimental rock groups who rejected psychedelia and the hippie counterculture in favour of a modernist, avant-garde approach.
 (Note: In the rock music of the 1970s, the "art" descriptor was generally understood to mean "aggressively avant-garde" or "pretentiously progressive".)
 Similarities between the two terms are that they both describe a mostly British attempt to elevate rock music to new levels of artistic credibility.
 However, art rock is more likely to have experimental or avant-garde influences.
 "Prog" was devised in the 1990s as a shorthand term, but later became a transferable adjective, also suggesting a wider palette than that drawn on by the most popular 1970s bands.

 Progressive rock is varied and is based on fusions of styles, approaches, and genres, tapping into broader cultural resonances that connect to avant-garde art, classical music and folk music, performance and the moving image.
 Although a unidirectional English "progressive" style emerged in the late 1960s, by 1967, progressive rock had come to constitute a diversity of loosely associated style codes.
 When the "progressive" label arrived, the music was dubbed "progressive pop" before it was called "progressive rock", (Note: From about 1967, "pop music" was increasingly used in opposition to the term "rock music", a division that gave generic significance to both terms.) with the term "progressive" referring to the wide range of attempts to break with standard pop music formula.
 A number of additional factors contributed to the acquired "progressive" label: lyrics were more poetic; technology was harnessed for new sounds; music approached the condition of "art"; some harmonic language was imported from jazz and 19th-century classical music; the album format overtook singles; and the studio, rather than the stage, became the focus of musical activity, which often involved creating music for listening, not dancing.